Share This Post

 Gas in the Tank: Trend Analysis

-- Bio assets increased by $4.0 million to $10.2 million.
+- Bio assets -$0.7 million to $12.5 million.
 They better keep selling product or this will stack up again in inventory.
-Less projected harvest KGs with higher $ Bio Assets.
-Let us see how this works out.

-- FG of $23 million remains adequate for sales level.
+- FG of $34 million remains more than adequate for sales level.

 Waterfall – Trend Analysis